 Step Ten: Use a Heat Gun to Activate the Ink

-Before you use a heat gun, or an embossing gun to heat the ink, remove it from the mat and place it on a heat-proof surface (like a piece of craft mat which can stand high temps.
+Before you use a heat gun, or an embossing gun to heat the ink, remove it from the mat and place it on a heat-proof surface (like a piece of craft mat that can stand high temps.
 Go over the entire project with the heat gun, paying attention to how the wood looks.
 If it seems to be charring then pull the gun away just. a bit.

 Step Eleven: Punch a Hole in the Wood and Finish with Ribbon or Twine